root-11/graph-theory/README.md

 A simple graph library...

-*...A bit like networkx, just without the overhead.*
+- A bit like networkx, just without the overhead...
+- similar to graph-tool, without the Python2.7 legacy...

 ---------------------------